 - Overheating and dehydration.
 If you're active in hot weather, or if you don't drink enough fluids, you may feel dizzy from overheating (hyperthermia) or from dehydration.
 This is especially true if you take certain heart medications.
-Resting in a cool place and drinking water or a sports drink (Gatorade, Powerade, others) will usually help ease the dizzy feeling.

 Factors that may increase your risk of getting dizzy include:

 - Age.
 Older adults are more likely to have medical conditions that cause dizziness, especially a sense of imbalance.
 They're also more likely to take medications that can cause dizziness.